-Figure 4-9-64 Port Security Setting page screenshot
+Figure 4-9-64 Port Security Setting Page Screenshot

+Object Description

-Object Description • Port Select port for this drop down list.
-Security Enable or disable the port security.
+• Port Select port from this drop-down list

+Security Enable or disable the port security

 Mac L2 Entry The maximum number of MAC addresses that can be secured on this port.
 If the limit is exceeded, the corresponding action is taken.
 The switch is "born" with a total number of MAC addresses from which all ports draw whenever a new MAC address is seen on a Port Security-enabled port.
-Since all ports draw from the same pool, it may happen that a configured maximum cannot be granted, if the remaining ports have already used all available MAC addresses. • Action If Limit is reached, the switch can take one of the following actions: Forward: Do not allow more than Limit MAC addresses on the port, but take no further action.
+Since all ports draw from the same pool, it may happen that a configured maximum cannot be granted, if the remaining ports have already used all available MAC addresses.

+• Action If Limit is reached, the switch can take one of the following actions: Forward: Do not allow more than Limit MAC addresses on the port, but take no further action.
 Shutdown: If Limit + 1 MAC addresses is seen on the port, shut down the port.
 This implies that all secured MAC addresses will be removed from the port, and no new will be learned.
-Even if the link is physically disconnected and reconnected on the port (by disconnecting the cable), the port will remain shut down.
+Even if the link is physically disconnected

+and reconnected on the port (by disconnecting the cable), the port will remain shut down.
 There are three ways to re-open the port:

-1) Disable and re-enable Limit Control on the port or the switch, action that do not learn the new MAC and drop the package.
+1) Disable and re-enable Limit Control on the port or the switch,